A Guide to the Best Large Breed Dog Food

 Fat content is closely related to calorie content.
 In any large breed or senior dog food (and especially large breed dog food for seniors) you’ll want to make sure it has a relatively low fat content.
 Similar to calories, fat content can also contribute to weight gain if you’re not careful and balancing your dog’s diet and exercise.

 As mentioned before, glucosamine and chondroitin are critical ingredients in your large breed dog’s food and this is no different as they enter their senior years.
-Whether you find glucosamine and chondroitin added to the recipe or added in the form of a natural source like chicken or fish meal like it does in our Unrefined Roasted Lamb dry dog food recipe, it’s something you’ll want to make sure is included to help protect your senior dog’s joints.
+Whether you find glucosamine and chondroitin added to the recipe or added in the form of a holistic source like chicken or fish meal like it does in our Unrefined Roasted Lamb dry dog food recipe, it’s something you’ll want to make sure is included to help protect your senior dog’s joints.

 What Age is a Large Breed Dog Considered a Senior?